valentinarachiele/Comune-di-Urbino/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Manuale Comune di Urbino's documentation!
+Benvenuti nella documentazione relativa alla gestione del sito ufficiale del Comune di Urbino
 ====================================================

 .. toctree::